RGBKB/Keyboard-files/README.md

 # RGBKB_releases
-Files for keyboards/other created for RGBKB
+Files for keyboards/other created for RGBKB.net